QRS

 • 2-Midnight Rule.

 The 2014 IPPS Final Rule changed the criteria for inpatient admissions, requiring the admitting doctor to determine if the patient needed a hospital stay lasting 2 midnights in order for the patient to qualify as an Inpatient.
 After being challenged by multiple lawsuits, CMS agreed to reimburse hospitals for shortfalls in 2014, 2015 and 2016 IPPS payments.
 The 2017 Federal Register increased IPPS payments for all Medicare hospitals by a factor of 0.6% (0.2% per year for each of the three years in dispute).
-However, in representing over 300 hospitals in this appeal, QRS contends that the increase does not make all client hospitals “whole.”
-This is because the 0.2% factor was based on 2014 data, and hospitals had fewer inpatients in 2017 than in 2014, so increased payments on a per-patient basis, result in less money for the hospital.
-Also, QRS believes that hospitals should be reimbursed for interest on lost revenue over the course of payment shortfalls.
+However, QRS argued that hospitals should be reimbursed for interest on lost revenue over the course of payment shortfalls.
 A decision was reached in favor of providers, but only for lost interest.
-A settlement is being negotiated for hospitals that appealed this issue.

 • 1498R and 1498R1 or “SSI Systemic Errors”

-QRS contends that CMS erroneously placed SSI “No Pay” and “Exhausted Days” in the Part A denominator for DSH calculations, thereby reducing payments to DSH hospitals.
-As a general business practice, QRS appeals this issue for all DSH clients – thereby preserving their rights to appeal the issue if/when the appeal is found in favor of providers.
+QRS contended that CMS erroneously placed SSI “No Pay” and “Exhausted Days” in the Part A denominator for DSH calculations, thereby reducing payments to DSH hospitals.
+As a general business practice, QRS appeals this and many other issues automatically for all DSH clients – thereby preserving the hospitals rights to appeal the issues if/when the appeal is found in favor of providers.
 A favorable decision on 1498R has resulted in settlements totaling more than $85 million for 300 QRS Clients.
-1498R2 is expected to be settled in 2019.

 • Allina v.
 Sebelius (Allina I).